Bryan-Roe-ai/semantic-kernel/README.md

 ## Getting Started

-To start using the SK Api, follow these steps:
+To start using the semantic-kernel, follow these steps:

 1. **Installation**: Clone the repository and install the necessary dependencies.